sardisnetwork/docs/Announcement.md

 5.Analysis stage: Projects will get blockchain industry research reports and safety warning information from the Sardisteam to ensure the smooth progress of projects.

-At the same time, Sardiswill hold a series of activities to further the development of developers and projects.
+At the same time, Sardis will hold a series of activities to further the development of developers and projects.

 Please apply and contact us through the following channels